danyork/draft-york-dnsop-cname-at-apex-publisher-view/draft-york-dnsop-cname-at-apex-publisher-view.md

 While there may be many non-CDN mechanisms to address those reasons, website publishers in 2018 are increasingly using CDNs as a simple business solution.

-The DNS issue is that the website publisher is told to simply redirect all traffic to some address within the CDN along the lines of:
+The DNS issue is that the website publisher is told to simply redirect all traffic to some address within the CDN along the lines of one of these:

-    a123qkt5y7xxb3df8.example-cdn.net
+* a123qkt5y7xxb3df8.example-cdn.net
+* (companyname).example-cdn.net
+* (companyname).(location).example-cdn.net
+* some-random-string.example-cdn.net

 The CDN then performs its service of providing the requesting client with the A or AAAA record most appropriate for the client's network/geographic location.

+## Note

-NOTE: Some CDNs require that they manage the DNS services for the target domain name.
+Some CDNs require that they manage the DNS services for the target domain name.
 The publisher must designate the CDN's DNS servers as the authoritative name servers (NS records) for the domain.
-At that point the CDN handles all of this directly.
+At that point the CDN handles all of the name resolution directly and dynamically returns the A and AAAA records back to the client web browser.
+The browser has no idea that a CDN is in usage.

 However, this document is discussing CDNs where the publisher retains control of serving out DNS records for the domain.

 # CNAME works for subdomains